 Each event page is a unique visual experience, with organizers uploading many images for each event.
 Eventbrite processes 7 different sizes for each image on an event so that organizers and attendees can access them seamlessly on their computers, tablets, and phones.

-We serve 1 million unique master images a month.
+We serve 1 million unique Origin Images a month.
 As many new events are published every day, we continue to grow the number of images we ultimately render and serve to our customers.

 Before imgix, Eventbrite used a suite of internal image-processing tools, built on top of Amazon EC2 and Django.
-Managing 10 million master images and targeting high pixel density devices, Eventbrite potentially needed to store 200 million derivative images.
+Managing 10 million Origin Images and targeting high pixel density devices, Eventbrite potentially needed to store 200 million derivative images.

 While robust, the internal image-processing system drove up infrastructure costs and required a full-time engineering effort.
 A pre-processed approach also handcuffed Eventbrite designers.
 Introducing a new image size required reprocessing all 10 million original images.